Publications

 Like iron, manganese (Mn) is an element involved in the synthesis of chlorophyll.
 Turfgrass will become chlorotic while subjected to a Mn deficiency because it will cause a disruption of the photosynthetic process, which leads to yellowing of the leaf tissue.
 Deficiencies can occur on alkaline soils with a high pH.

 Manganese can be applied as a granular fertilizer or a fertilizer minor.
+Minors consist of the following essential nutrients: boron (B), chlorine (Cl), copper (Cu), iron (Fe), nickle (Ni), manganese (Mn), molybdenum (Mo) and zinc (Zn) but are required by the plant in lesser amounts.
+If a minor is added to a plant fertilizer, it is listed as a fourth number in the analysis and often followed by the element’s symbol in parenthesis.
 Manganese also can be applied in a liquid foliar formulation.
-Apply manganese sulfate monohydrate (MnSO4-H2O) at 0.025 pound actual Mn per 1,000 square feet in 1 to 3 gallons of water (Carrow et. al, 2001c).
+Apply manganese sulfate monohydrate (MnSO4·H2O) at 0.025 pound actual Mn per 1,000 feet2 in 1 to 3 gallons of water (Carrow et. al, 2001c).

 Copper